 FDA Adverse Event Reporting System (FAERS)

-• Multiple tables linkable by the primaryid field with patient demographics, drug/biologic information, patient outcomes, reporting source, drug start and end dates.
+• Multiple tables linked by primaryid including demographics, outcomes, drug start and end dates.

 • Maintained by the United States Food and Drug Administration (FDA).